 - Select Use a Blueprint to create a function and then search and select hello-world-python.
 Click on configure.

-- Give your function unique name and keep all other setting settings as default.
+- Give your function a unique name and keep all other setting settings as default.
 Click Create Function.

 You may remove prints statements from the code.

 return”hello” # Echo back the first key value

 You have successfully created a Lambda function.
 Now we will create an API Gateway.